 Heat the oil in a large sauté pan and fry the garlic for a few minutes until golden, then crumble the meat between your fingertips and add to the pan and fry until brown – around 10 minutes.
 Add the red wine and simmer for a further 5 minutes until it has reduced.

 Now stir in the passata and tomato purée.
-Add the basil and season with salt and pepper.
+Roughly tear the basil and add to the sauce and season with salt and pepper.
 Simmer gently for 3 hours until reduced and thickened and always remember to stir the sauce throughout.
 This gives you plenty of time to have an espresso, glass of wine and romance your loved one while you wait 😉

 Once cooked, remove from the hob, taste and season with salt and pepper again if needed.